engraving-challenges/main/1-introduction.md

 particularly interested in how they can handle complex scores, and what workflows are possible with these packages.

-Note that this contest is more about comparing engraving software then comparing individual engravers - we do realize that for the true professionals there is nothing challenging in the scores we are working on.
+Note that this contest is more about comparing engraving software than comparing individual engravers - we do realize that for the true professionals there is nothing challenging in the scores we are working on.
 However, the point of this project is to examine how much _effort_ is required to create such scores and how _robust_